AssetMantle/documentation/markdowns/Creators_doc_Terms_APIList.md

 #### <ins>makeOrder.createOrderMakeMsg</ins>
-<p>used to issue an order pertaining to a specific classification.
+<p>used to issue an order pertaining to a specific schema.
 Only defines and outputs a message object. </p>
 <p><strong>Function Signature</strong></p>

 `createOrderMakeMsg: (